British Motor Museum: History

+The Women who made their Marque

+In 2024, as part of International Women's Day, the British Motor Museum launched an exhibition called "The Women Who Made Their Marque".
+The exhibition celebrates of women who have contributed to Jaguar and the other marques associated with the brand.
+Some of the women featured included:

 Vehicles in the collection

 This is not an exhaustive list — a complete list is provided on the centre's website.
 Due to space limitations, not all cars are exhibited at all times.